-Government and public service organizations face unique needs and conditions as they plan for disruption—how can they learn, adapt, and emerge stronger than before?
+Government and public service organisations face unique needs and conditions as they plan for disruption—how can they learn, adapt and emerge stronger than before?

-The last two years have shown that government and public service organizations must be able to adapt and respond to change quickly, to maintain critical operations and services—as well as provide extraordinary supports and services to people, businesses, and communities.
+The last two years have shown that government and public service organisations must be able to adapt and respond to change quickly, to maintain critical operations and services—as well as provide extraordinary supports and services to people, businesses and communities.
 As we continue into a prolonged era of disruption and uncertainty, resilience has quickly become the foundation on which governments orient their strategies.

-But how rapidly and successfully did government organizations respond to change during the last two years?
-According to a global survey from Deloitte, during 2020, only 23 percent of government leaders completely agreed that their organization “can/could quickly adapt and pivot in response to disruptive events” (compared to 30 percent of leaders who felt that way, across all sectors).
+But how rapidly and successfully did government organisations respond to change during the last two years?
+According to a global survey from Deloitte, during 2020, only 23 per cent of government leaders completely agreed that their organisation “can/could quickly adapt and pivot in response to disruptive events” (compared to 30 per cent of leaders who felt that way, across all sectors).

 So, will governments relax the resilience muscle they exercised during the pandemic or seize the moment to strengthen it to be better prepared next time?

 At Deloitte, we define resilient organisations as those that “plan and invest for disruption and can adapt, endure and rebound quickly in a way that enables them to not only succeed in its aftermath, but also to lead the way to a ‘better normal.’”
 Furthermore, it’s important to note that “resilience is not a destination; it is a state of being.
 A resilient organisation doesn’t ride out a crisis, returning to business-as-usual once disruption ends.
 It instead transforms” and adapts.

 The case for cultivating and improving resilience in government is clear.
 For example, in Canada alone, Deloitte data shows the right investment in national resilience could boost GDP by more than 1 per cent per year over the next decade—an increase of more than $350 billion in national GDP by 2030.